swalmsley/Causal-Feedbacks-EEB/Vignettes/Vignette-DiscreteTime_github.md

-# Example for Figure 2.
-Reverse causation in simple regression models
+# Method 1.
+Lagged effects in temporally explicit causal models
 Sam Walmsley, Suchinta Arif, Hal Whitehead

 This example shows how reciprocal effects between traits can be